nlip-project/.github/docs/GOVERNANCE.md

 - Join public calls (when available)
 - Seek sponsorship from an ECMA member to escalate the proposal within TC56

-Current Ecma members part of TC56 include:
+Current Ecma members of TC56 include:

 | Company | Representative | Title | Contact |
 | :--- | :--- | :--- | :--- |